What age groups can be treated?

 What should I expect at OK Mission of Mercy?

-The process that you will go through is as follows: 1.)
-Check in at predetermined treatment slot time.
+Masks will be required by both patients and volunteers at the event.
+Masks will be provided at check-in.
+The normal process that you will go through is as follows: 1.)
+Waiting in line.
 2.)
 Basic patient registration forms to fill out (volunteers will be available to help if needed).
 3.)
 Basic medical examination.
 4.)
 Dental screening.
 5.)
 Waiting for your designated procedures for the day.
 6.)
 Treatment.
 7.)
 Check out and follow-up instructions.

 What if I am afraid of dental work/dentists/needles?